MobiSurvStd/MobiSurvStd/README.md

   and "DMET", "ZFD" and "ECH" for the persons).

-Additionally, when working with different territories / periods, it is often necessary to write a similar code multiple times due to the extistence of different formats.
+Additionally, when working with different territories / periods, it is often necessary to write a similar code multiple times due to the existence of different formats.

-MobiSurvStd solves all these issues by being able to convert all survey formats to a well-defined format.
+MobiSurvStd solves all these issues by being able to convert all survey formats to a well-defined Parquet format.

-Check TODO to see how MobiSurvStd can help you write fewer and cleaner codes.
+See [this example](https://mobisurvstd.github.io/MobiSurvStd/problem-example.html) to understand how MobiSurvStd can simplify your workflow.

-## How to use?
+## Installation

 Install the library with